Orange County Adoption Lawyer

 Birth Parent Representation During the Adoption Process

-In California, you are not required to have an attorney as a birth parent going through the adoption process.
+In Orange County, California, you are not required to have an attorney as a birth parent going through the adoption process.
 However, California must offer the birth mother separate legal counsel to protect her best interests.
 The adoptive parents typically cover these legal fees, who provide at least $500.00 for expenses.
 Sometimes the parents will offer more financial support in favor of the birth mother and her representation.
 A situation in which you might need an attorney is if you decide that you want to go back on the adoption process.

 Contact Cianci Law